robmagara/RM/README.md

 **Overview**

 This is a POC project that uses Middleware for collecting various stats within the Http Request and Response pipeline.
-The stats are collected in an MVC project and displayed to the user within the Tests view.
+The stats are collected in an MVC project and displayed to the user within the Test Views.

 This project was created as a POC to learn and to show how to integrate a Middlware Agent for recording stats on Http Request and Response information.